 Credit revenue of \$10.9 million represented 1.2% of total revenue in fiscal 2006.
 This is comparable to 2005 credit revenue of \$12.7 million or 1.5% of total revenue.
 The decrease in credit revenue was primarily due to reductions in finance charge and late fee income as a result of lower accounts receivable balances and a higher percentage of accounts current.
 Credit revenue is comprised of interest earned on the Company's private label credit card portfolio and related fee income.
 Related expenses include principally bad debt expense, payroll, postage and other administrative expenses and totaled \$5.9 million in fiscal 2006 compared to \$7.9 million in fiscal 2005.
-The decrease in these expenses was principally due to lower bad debt expense.
+The decrease in these expenses was principally due to lower bad debt expense in fiscal 2006.
+See Note 14 of the Consolidated Financial Statements for a schedule of credit related expenses.
 Total credit income before taxes increased \$0.2 million from \$4.7 million in 2005 to \$4.9 million in 2006 due to decreased bad debt expense.
 Total credit income of \$4.9 million in 2006 represented 6.2% of total income before taxes of \$79.6 million.